Regulations and Compliance

 Taxpayer Relief Act of 1997

-A paper copy of the 1098-T form will be mailed to students who do not opt to download their forms from the ACS website.
-Paper copies will be mailed to students by January 31, 2014.
-Students should verify and update their mailing address and e-mail address online before December 31, 2013, to ensure prompt delivery and receipt of their 1098-T forms.
+A paper copy of the 1098-T form is mailed to students who do not opt to download their forms from the ACS website.
+Paper copies are mailed to students by January 31, 2015.
+Students should verify and update their mailing address and e-mail address online before December 31, 2014, to ensure prompt delivery and receipt of their 1098-T forms.

 Digital Millennium Copyright Act of 1998